MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P4-Adding-Controls/content.md

 # Summary

-You've made some real progress in this chapter and learnt to:
+You've made some real progress in this chapter and learned to:

-- Code connecting **GameScene** objects to swift game code
+- Code connecting **GameScene** objects to Swift game code
 - Add touch controls and apply physics forces
 - Importing additional Swift functionality
 - Clamping values to a range
-- Learnt about *delta* and adding time counters
+- Learned about *delta* and adding time counters

 Hopping up and down is fun, but it would be even better if there was a sense of movement.
 In the next chapter you are going to get things moving.